-A new risk covering ESG risks was introduced during 2022.
-The ESG risks that the Company are exposed to are:
+The ESG risks that the Company are exposed to are outlined in the risk register as:

-- Investment Risk: The risk that investments are downgraded as industries or individual companies become less attractive owing to the ESG credentials. - Underwriting Risk: The risk that climate change leads to increased incidence or severity of losses.

-• Underwriting Risk: The risk that climate change results in a pandemic, impacting risks underwritten by the Company.
+- Investment Risk: The risk that investments are downgraded as industries or individual companies become less attractive owing to the ESG credentials. - Underwriting Risk: The risk that climate change leads to increased incidence or severity of losses. - Underwriting Risk: The risk that climate change results in a pandemic, impacting risks underwritten by the Company.

-The ESG risk was rated tolerable.
+The ESG risk is rated tolerable.